jbripley/brazil/README.markdown

 # Brazil
 Brazil is a tool to track changes to different database instances.
-It is implemented in Ruby on Rails and supports deployment of changes to MySQL databases.
+It is implemented in Ruby on Rails and support deployment of changes to Ruby DBI supported database.

 # Install
 To setup Brazil you need to follow these steps: